LukasDb/6IMPOSE_Data/Readme.md

 - Physics using PyBullet
 - Check out the examples!

+## Models and Meshes
+- You can use the simpose.random.ModelLoader to retrieve random objects with .get_objects from the ShapeNet dataset.
+Please request and download the dataset from ShapeNet on your own and specify the path to the dataset in the ShapenetLoader.
+- A script to download and extract Models from the YCB dataset is provided.
+The models can then be used in a similar fashion with the simpose.random.ModelLoader.

 ## Notes
 - GT labels are only written for objects with `add_semantics=True`
 - multiprocessing works, if you import simpose in the worker processes.
 Check memory usage!